 Step 3: Check the multi-select box in the top left corner of the comments list (1).
 All the active matching comments (those that contain the text “ferris wheel”) will be auto-selected.
 Next, click Tag Multiple Comments (2).

 Step 4: In the Tag comments in bulk popup, type the text you wish to tag, e.g. “Ferris Wheel” (1), and press Enter.
 You can create multiple tags.
-In this example, we have added the tag “Amusement”.
+In this example, we have also added the tag “Amusement”.

 Next, click Apply tagging (2).